Kasparov versus the World: Aftermath

 Kasparov said, "I spent more time analyzing this than any other game."
 After the game, Kasparov shocked many people on the MSN forum, which was kept open after multiple requests, by announcing he had been reading the World Team strategy board during the game.
 This dialogue occurred in the follow-up chat room interview: "Host Chris_MSNBC says: Did you come frequently read our comments in the BBS?
 Host Garry_Kasparov says: Of course I used it to my advantage to look around and follow the discussion on MSN.COM about the game".
 He also gave the team credit for a game at the highest level: "I think that the world deserves to make a draw...".
 Kasparov justified his decision by claiming he needed an advantage.
-In later World Team games, more secure forums were created with passwords, or the opponent at least pledged to not read the WT forum.
+In later World Team games, more secure forums were created with passwords, or the opponent at least pledged to not read the World Team forum.

 In 2000, Kasparov published a book about the match: Kasparov Against the World: The Story of the Greatest Online Challenge, co-written with GM Daniel King.
 The 202-page book holds the record for the longest analysis devoted to a single chess game.